sumitjain7/iOS_Assessment/README.md

 To get started with the open weather API, first go to [Open Weather](https://home.openweathermap.org/api_keys) and generate an API key.
 Replace the `openWeatherAPIKey` variable in the file `OpenWeatherAPIKey.swift` with your API Key.

 ## Instructions
-First off, the places where work will need to be done will be marked with `TODO`.
+First off, the places where work will need to be done will be marked with `TODO` (Please note that you have the freedom to use any implementation you would like or use the provided Address service).

 Build onto this app that allows a user either preselect a list of given addresses or user to enter their own address.
 Convert the address into a `CLLocation` Object via one of the functions in the `AddressService`.
 You can create another function if you like if there is a different framework you would like to use to handle events.